What are REGOs, who needs them and why

 Ofgem issues REGOs to those people who generate renewable electricity (like the owner of a wind farm, for example).
 They receive one REGO for every one megawatt-hour (MWh) unit of renewable electricity they put onto the National Grid.

 We buy REGOs, so that we can guarantee that a unit of renewable electricity has been added to the grid for every unit of renewable electricity that we sell.

-At OVO, the electricity we supply to our members is 50% renewable as standard, and 100% renewable for members with a green upgrade, or OVO Beyond.
+At OVO, the electricity we supply to our members is 100% renewable as standard.
 So once we’ve added up how many units of ‘green’ electricity our members use, we buy the equivalent number of REGOs, so unit for unit, the right amount of renewable electricity goes onto the grid.